-- 1) Supervisors with knowledge of a "positive COVID-19 test" or "close contact" must IMMEDIATELY notify their appropriate Department Personnel Contact. - 2) In conjunction with Department Personnel, take the following actions: - a) STEP 1 Contact the positive employee: - i) Instruct the employee to stay at home and follow any instructions/orders from their healthcare provider or Public Health for isolation. - ii) Key information to gather from the employee at the time of report: - (1) The day the positive test was administered - (2) Where the test was administered - (3) The type of test that was administered (confirm it was viral/PCR) - (4) The date of the onset of symptoms (if applicable) - (5) Their specific address of employment - (6) Specific locations the employee was present for 48 hours prior to symptom onset or the date of the positive test - (7) Their last day at work at each specific location listed above - (8) If the employee is fully vaccinated - iii) Identify any individuals that may have been in close contact (see Attachment 2 Definitions) with the infected employee. - iv) Identify the facility areas and equipment that the infected employee occupied and used prior to reporting the case. - v) Provide this document to the ill or close contact employee to review the Exposure Decision Tree. - b) STEP 2 Report ALL positive cases to: - i) Risk Management Worker's Compensation Unit: - (1) Complete the COVID-19 Report Form and forward it via email immediately to RepEECOVID@riskm.cccounty.us or via eFax at (925) 316-1308. (http://insidecontracosta.org/DocumentCenter/View/6010/COVID-19-Postive-Test-Report-Form-SB1159-20201009). - (a) For industrial (work-related) positive cases, also: - (i) Provide the Worker's Compensation Claim Form (DWC-1) to the employee via First Class mail, - (ii) Complete the Supervisor's First Report of Injury (AK-30), and - (iii)Send the claim to the Workers' Compensation Unit in Risk Management within 24 hours
+- Supervisors with knowledge of a "positive COVID-19 test" or "close contact" must IMMEDIATELY notify: - a) Their appropriate Department Personnel Contact (or designee), and - b) The departmental Safety Coordinator - 2) The Department Personnel Contact (or designee) will take the following actions: - a) STEP 1 Contact the positive employee: - i) Instruct the employee to stay at home and follow any instructions/orders from their healthcare provider or Public Health for isolation. - ii) Request a copy of the positive test results from the employee (store in temporary COVID-19 file). - iii) Interview employee to gather key information for immediate reporting: - (1) The day the positive test was administered - (2) Where the test was administered - (3) The type of test that was administered (confirm it was viral/PCR) - (4) The date of the onset of symptoms (if applicable) - (5) Their specific address of employment - (6) Specific locations the employee was present for the following time periods: - (a) 14 days prior to the positive testing date (for SB 1159 purposes) - (b) 48 hours prior to symptom onset or the date of the positive test (Cal/OSHA purposes) - (7) Their last day at work at each specific location listed above - (8) If the employee is fully vaccinated and if they have had a booster